Why Acupressure-Enhanced Psychotherapy Works from a Western Scientific Perspective

 Key Words: Thought Field Therapy, Serotonin, Glutamate, Tapping, Amygdala, Prefrontal Cortex, Phobia, Post Traumatic Stress Disorder, Craving, Addictive Behavior

 More than a decade ago, Callahan found that tapping under the eye of an individual with a water phobia immediately and permanently cured this problem (Callahan, 1997).
 Callahan believes that activating a distressful thought produces a perturbation in the energy field that surrounds the body.
 His model is based on traditional Chinese medicine, that is, when energy flow is disturbed a person becomes ill.
 By tapping on specific traditional Chinese medicine acupoints in a specific sequence these perturbations in the energy ‘Thought Fields’ resume normal functioning and healing occurs.
 He calls his method Callahan Techniques-Thought Field Therapy (CT-TFT) (Callahan 1995, 2001).
-Variations on this therapy have been developed and are available as web based documents.
+Variations on this therapy have been developed and are available as web-based documents.
 These therapies constitute a field called Energy Psychology.

 From an observational point of view, when TFT is applied, it literally appears that a dimmer switch has been thrown.
 After a successful treatment, as measured by a decreasing SUD that ultimately reaches 1or 0, (Subjective Units of Distress, a 0-10 scale where 0 is none and 10 extreme distress as reported by the patient) (modified from Wolpe 1958) thoughts that had been clear were less so.
-Not only does the ability to generate a clear image diminish, the response to that thought is often gone, and for good!
+Not only does the ability to generate a clear image diminish, but the response to that thought is also often gone, and for good!
 Sometimes the individual feels euphoric, sometimes confused as to what happened, but always calmer.

 A large study that involved over 29,000 patients was conducted using these procedures.
 The results (Andrade & Feinstein 2003) are remarkable.
 For a wide range of problems, such as specific phobias, panic disorders, post-traumatic stress disorders, acute stress disorders, and anxiety-depressive disorders this method was deemed successful by independent evaluation in 76% of the subjects.
 Also, in this category were a variety of painful emotional states including grief, guilt, anger shame, jealousy, rejection, and other painful memories.
 These techniques also seemed to help impulse control disorders and cravings.
 These researchers noted that most of the treatments did not require the special protocols developed by Callahan (1995), rather they found that for most disorders one sequence sufficed.